cloudmesh/cloudmesh-mpi/doc/chapters/benchmark.md

 ```

 where `-v` specifies the vector and `-t` the totals.
 Knowing these values will
-help you structuring your benchmarks.
+help you structure your benchmarks.

 ## Parameters